Nolagplss/ProyectoSports/README.md

 ## 📌 Current Status
 ✅ Basic features complete
 🛠️ Advanced validation complete
 🧪 Automated tests implemented using xUnit
-📄 Fully documented with Swagger UI for interactive testing 🐳 Dockerization **in progress**
+📄 Fully documented with Swagger UI for interactive testing
-☁️ Cloud deployment (AWS) **in progress**
+🐳 Dockerization in progress

 ## 📃 License
 This code was developed by **Samuel Radu Dragomir** and is part of my personal portfolio.